gatsbyjs/gatsby-ja/docs/docs/local-https.md

 ---

-Keep in mind that the automatic certificates issued with the `--https` flag are explicitly issued to `localhost` and will only be accepted there.
+Keep in mind that the automatic certificates Issued with the `--https` flag are explicitly Issued to `localhost` and will only be accepted there.
 Using it together with the `--host` option will likely result in browser warnings.